-The AMIA course director is William (Bill) Hersh, MD, FACP, FACMI, who works with AMIA staff, course faculty and our e-learning provider to develop content for the course.
-In addition to the live and online courses a practice exam is offered.
-AMIA practice exam will include sample questions in clinical informatics content areas likely to be covered on the examination.
-For live and online course information, see: For live and online course information, see: www.amia.org/clinical-informatics-board-review-course/registration
+The AMIA course director is William (Bill) Hersh, MD, FACP, FACMI, who works with AMIA staff and course faculty to develop content for the course.
+In addition to the live and online courses a simulated board exam is offered.
+The AMIA Simulated Board Exam will include sample questions in clinical informatics content areas likely to be covered on the examination.
+For live and online course information, see: www.amia.org/clinical-informatics-board-review-course/registration

 Question: What options exist for certification of professionals who are not eligible for the clinical informatics medical subspecialty (non-physicians, or physicians who do not practice, have not been certified by one of the member boards of the ABMS, or have not maintained their certification)?